 Family members are always affected when a loved one becomes addicted to drugs or alcohol.
 In fact, by the time most family members have realized the issue, the person’s substance abuse problem has progressed to the point where they need help.
-Whether your loved one is currently undergoing inpatient addiction treatment or is struggling with their drug or alcohol use, our Delaware drug rehab offers support for families of addicts via our family program.
+Having access to a family addiction support group is crucial to addressing the complications of this disease in a loved one.
+Whether your loved one is currently undergoing inpatient addiction treatment or is struggling with drug or alcohol use, our Delaware drug rehab offers support for families of addicts via our family program.
 We can help you cope with the impact addiction has had on you while preparing you to help the individual recover.

 Addiction Is a Family Disease